 An individual entry in the Microsoft Windows Event Log may contain information such as computer names, user names, email address, and location information.
 Individually, this information may be less valuable than if it was correlated to other identifying information such as associating an email address with an employee’s full name.
 The Active Directory database contains this additional information.
 CSE uses information from AD to enrich log data, building a more complete profile of your network, for example, by connecting the dots between a location, and the servers, workstations, and users in that location.

 By default, the Active Directory Monitor launches every 24 hours and queries Active Directory.
 It serializes all Active Directory objects into a file — during this process, it extracts selected attributes.
-You can whitelist or blacklist attributes in the Window Sensor configuration file.
+You can add attributes to an allow or deny list in the Window Sensor configuration file.
 The serializer then appends the JSON to a file containing one row per Active Directory entry and, when complete, uploads the file to CSE.

 The monitor sends the following information to CSE.

 - Security groups to which the employee is assigned, which allows CSE to determine the privileges the user has on the company network.